insamee-app/mee/README.md

-# Insamee
+# Mee

-This repo is the the major plateforme of insamee-app.
+This repo is the the major platform of TEAM.

 ## Tech Stack